mattburnett-repo/blog/_posts/2025-03-30-automatically-apply-custom-vue-directives-in-nuxt.md

 These are extra things to plan for.
 It would be more effective to build this filtering functionality into the input elements from the start.
 That way you can be reasonably confident that objectionale content will be removed.

-### Pseudocode
-First, some pseudocode to set the stage.
-The important stuff comes afterwards.
+### Code for the directive
+Here is some sample directive code; this is an example of what a directive would look like in Vue 3.

+It's ok to skim over this example.
+The 'automatically apply to elements' part comes afterwards.

-#### file: directives/exampleDirective.ts
+#### file: directives/filter.ts
 ```typescript
 interface FilteredHTMLElement extends HTMLElement {
   _filterHandler: (event: Event) => void;